Bekaboo/dropbar.nvim/README.md

       truncate = true,
     },
     menu = {
+      -- When on, preview the symbol under the cursor on CursorMoved preview = true,
       -- When on, automatically set the cursor to the closest previous/next -- clickable component in the direction of cursor movement on CursorMoved quick_navigation = true,